GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

 more like applications rather than documents, and supporting functionalities such as blogs, e-commerce solutions, custom code, etc.

-Wix offers a very large [variety of templates](https://www.wix.com/website/templates), enabling its users to easily build a site with many business capabilities - and those additional features often come with _some_ performance costs.
+Wix offers a very large [variety of templates](https://www.wix.com/website/templates), enabling its users to easily build a site with many business capabilities.
+Those additional features often come with _some_ performance costs.

-## The Journey
+## The journey

 ### In the beginning, there was HTML